active

 Access Accelerated is a unique cross-industry collaboration that seeks to reduce barriers to prevention, treatment and care for NCDs in lower- and middle-income countries (LMICs) through health systems strengthening (HSS) and alignment with Universal Health Coverage (UHC) objectives and priorities.
 For the first time, leading private sector life sciences companies have come together to bring their global reach and local expertise in partnership with countries, civil society, multilaterals and NGOs to support cross-sectoral dialogue and drive on-the-ground implementation and action plans to address NCDs.

-By bridging barriers, breaking down silos and reaching across sectors, Access Accelerated unites the efforts, expertise and experiences of global companies encompassing the private sector life science sector with the World Bank to advance joint action in-country across three key areas:
+By bridging barriers, breaking down silos and reaching across sectors, Access Accelerated unites the efforts, expertise and experiences of global companies encompassing the private sector life science sector via a technical partnership with the World Bank to advance NCD action and impact in LMICs.

 Quote

-Advisor, Health Nutrition and Population program, World Bank Group
+Head of the Global Health, Nutrition and Population Department, World Bank

 “Organizing the private sector as a cohesive group rather than competing voices has helped advance this shared agenda for NCDs.
 Engaging with different key stakeholders like governments and presenting as a unified, cohesive front has really promoted the whole-of-society approach.”